 United and other airlines won’t reissue the ticket at the old, discounted price, either.
 The reservation system doesn’t allow them to do that easily.
 So when it recommends taking this up with your bank, it’s really just telling you to get lost.

 All of this was avoidable, as long as United notified you that you didn’t have a ticket.
 I’m not sure why it sent you a reservation number and itinerary if you had no ticket.
 If you’d tried to check in online, I’m sure you would have seen the problem early and could have saved yourself an extra trip to the airport.

 Your reasons for traveling are irrelevant to United.
 Instead of building a case around the purpose of your trip — to seek medical treatment — you might have had more success focusing on the serious customer service lapses.
 United told you that you had a ticket, but you didn’t and then asked you to pay another $900 to fix it.
 That’s the real problem.

-A brief, polite email to one of the United Airlines executive contacts I list on my consumer advocacy site might have helped.
+A brief, polite email to one of the United Airlines executive contacts I list on the Elliott Advocacy site might have helped.
 You incurred expenses as the result of the airline’s lapse, including a $100 airport shuttle and a new ticket from San Francisco to Los Angeles.
 United should reimburse you for that.

-I contacted United on your behalf.
+But you contacted our advocacy team instead.
+I reached out to United Airlines on your behalf.
 The airline offered you an apology, a $200 flight voucher and a $50 Visa gift card.
 You’re happy with that resolution.